SURVIVAL STRATEGIES

 Throughout evolution, it's been the natural way to switch off, stop doing or wanting anything, and be actively receptive for a moment.

 The senses are often seen as the door between us and the world outside us.
-In the panoramic reality, our senses connect us intimately with what we're sensing.
-The feeling is : we are the door.
+In panoramic reality, our senses connect us intimately with what we're sensing.
+The feeling is – we are the door.

-Animals have been using their senses in this way for billions of years – it's clearly part of a successful survival strategy.
+Animals have been using their senses in this way for billions of years – it's part of a successful survival strategy.
+It keeps them safe.

 Predators generally watch over a middle sized area, a stretch of water or a field.
-The predatory usage usually lasts several minutes, and is governed by focusing with the intention of catching specific prey.
+This observation period usually lasts several minutes, and is governed by focusing with the intention of catching specific prey.

 The Human Experiment

-The problem is that nowadays, we have developed so much to learn, that our early education of focused thinking overwhelms and undermines our panoramic abilities before they even start to develop.
+The problem is that nowadays, we have so much to learn that our early education of focused thinking, overwhelms and undermines our panoramic abilities before they even start developing.

-And we just don't recognise that everything we think, want, plan, or do is happening because of focusing.
-We don't remember that there is another way of experiencing life.
+And we just don't recognise that everything we think, want, plan, or do, is happening because we're focusing.
+We don't remember any other way of experiencing life.

 Our only knowledge of panoramic sensing comes from the subliminal use of the horizontal peripheries when driving, to alert us to something we might need to focus on.